 Football Referee Rules: Outside Interference

-Stop play (and restart with a dropped ball) only if it interferes with play unless the ball is going into the goal and the interference does not prevent a defending player playing the ball, the goal would get awarded if the ball enters the goal (even if contact got made with the ball) unless the ball enters the opponents' goal.
+Stop play (and restart with a drop ball) only if it interferes with play unless the ball is going into the goal and the interference does not prevent a defending player playing the ball, the goal would be awarded if the ball enters the goal (even if contact was made with the ball) unless the ball enters the opponents' goal.

 Allow play to continue if it does not interfere with play and have it removed at the earliest possible opportunity.

-Equipment for communicating with other soccer officials (e.g. buzzer/bleep flags, headsets).
+Equipment for communicating with other soccer officials and their duties (e.g. touchline buzzer/bleep flags, headsets).